Forty years in the saddle

 But it was all downhill from the end of the Republic contract onwards.
 He starred in only one Western in 1944, Outlaws of Santa Fe, and in 1945 was back to a supporting role in a Roy Rogers flick, Bells of Rosarita, fourteenth-billed after Bill Elliott, Allan Lane and Trigger.

 There were two small Western roles in 1946, cameos really, Out California Way with Monte Hale being Barry’s last Western for Republic for eight years.
-There was none in 1947 or ‘48.
+There was none at all in 1947 or ‘48.
 In 1949 he formed his own production company and made a come-back when he starred as a marshal hunting the Dalton brothers in The Dalton Gang in 1949, followed by three other eminently forgettable B-Westerns that year.

 At the height of his fame in the mid-1940s